dominicarrojado/dominicarrojado.github.io/posts/how-to-create-your-own-pagination-in-react-and-typescript-with-tests-part-2.md

 Boom, it passes as well and now with a 100% test coverage!

-Just to wrap up the test cases for the `PageLink` component, let's do an additional check in the first test case to validate that it doesn't have the `aria-current` attribute which will be a countercheck against the `active` prop test case:
+Just to wrap up the test cases for the `PageLink` component, let's do an additional check in the first test case to validate that it doesn't have the `aria-current` attribute which will be a counter check against the `active` prop test case:

 ```tsx
 ...